Visheshgpt/thorchain/AKS_SETUP/manifests-v2/README.md

 The network switched to 3.19.3 at block 26,897,608 — **400,000 blocks before the
 snapshot you restored**.
 A 3.18.1 binary does not contain 3.19.x consensus logic at all.
-It restores the snapshot fine and can even commit a block or two, but as soon as a 3.19-gated code path executes it produces a **different app hash** than the rest of the network.
-CometBFT then rejects every following block, and the node parks on one height forever with `catching_up: true` — which is exactly what you are seeing.
+The node never got far enough to hit this (it had no peers), but the moment peering is fixed and blocks start flowing, the first 3.19-gated code path will produce a **different app hash** than the rest of the network and CometBFT will reject every following block.
+Fix it in the same change, not afterwards.

 `registry.gitlab.com/thorchain/thornode:mainnet-3.19.3` exists in the registry and is the tag that matches live consensus.

-### Second cause: you restored a snapshot and went nowhere
+### 1.3 You restored a snapshot and went nowhere

 Liquify's snapshot list shows the tarball you used: